reillytilbury/coppafish/docs/method.md

 Save all raw data again at the `tile_dir` in the `extract` config section.
 Coppafish does this for:

-* file compression support.
+* file compression.
-* saving raw data in a universal format that can then be used by multiple versions of our software.
+* saving raw data in a consistent format.
-* optimised data retrieval speeds.
-The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but we also support saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.
+* faster data retrieval.
+The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but coppafish also supports saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.

 Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.